Global fits of simplified models for dark matter with GAMBIT I. Scalar and fermionic models with s-channel vector mediators: Constraints

 Our treatment of the local DM density $\rho_0$ follows the default prescription in \darkbit, which assumes that $\rho_0$ is log-normally distributed with central value $\rho_0 = 0.40$\,GeV\,cm$^{-3}$ and error $\sigma_{\rho_0}=0.15$\,GeV\,cm$^{-3}$.
 The asymmetric scan range for $\rho_0$ in Table~\ref{tab:parameters} reflects this log-normal distribution.
 All other nuisance parameters are scanned over their $3 \sigma$ range as provided in Table~\ref{tab:parameters}.

-We treat the Milky Way halo in the same way as in our previous studies of Higgs portal and dark matter effective field theories~\cite{HP,DMEFT}.
+We treat the Milky Way halo in the same way as in our previous studies of Higgs portal and DM EFTs~\cite{HP,DMEFT}.
 The DM velocity follows a Maxwell-Boltzmann distribution, with uncertainties on the peak of the distribution and the Galactic escape velocity described by Gaussian likelihoods with $v_{\rm{peak}} = 240\, \pm \,8$\,km\,s$^{-1}$ \cite{Reid:2014boa} and $v_{\rm{esc}} = 528 \pm 25$\,km\,s$^{-1}$ (based on \emph{Gaia} data \cite{Deason:2019kgj}), respectively.

-The expected yields in direct DM detection experiments are strongly affected by our knowledge of various hadronic quantities needed for calculating form factors at the nuclear scale.
-We use a Gaussian likelihood for the quantity $r_{\rm s}^2$ \cite{Djukanovic:2019jtp,Sufian:2016pex}, using the mean and standard deviation listed in Table~\ref{tab:parameters}.
-The fixed values of other hadronic quantities assumed by \ddm \textsf{v2.2.0} can be found in Ref.~\cite{DMEFT}.